mauriciomani/brewing_hackathon/README.md

 # Why Zoltar
 Zoltar is a fortune teller machine, basically the machine once receiving a coin outputs a prediction of the readers future and being realistic, this tipically given by an automaton.
-We are a brothers team trying to predict Mexico's Logistic challenge for AB Inbev 2020 data cup.
+We are a brothers team trying to predict Mexico's Logistic's challenge for AB Inbev 2020 data cup.
+With these optimizations we reach 4th place one week after the hackathon finished, around 7% below first place.